defeo/class-cost/mission-and-policies.md

 knowledge, funding, infrastructure, and resources.

 MAGIC is committed to improving gender diversity in European research.
-The Main Proposer is female, and 25% of the Proposers are women.
+The Main Proposer is female, and one-third of the Proposers are women.
 Many more students and non-permanent staff involved in the Action (but not named as Proposers) are women, and the Action will provide a valuable means of increasing their visibility and building their scientific careers through integration in leading European research networks, while also offering opportunities for leadership.